-CORPORATE PERFORMANCE CRITERIA.
-GOALS, AND STRATEGY
+CORPORATE PERFORMANCE CRITERIA, GOALS, AND STRATEGY

-The Management Board controls the business segments by setting strategic and operating targets and through various financial ratios.
+The Management Board controls the business segments by setting strategic and operating targets and through various financial ratios according to U.S. generally accepted accounting principles (U.S. GAAP).
+In the consolidated segment reporting as well as in the Group Management Report, all ratios of the business segments are in accordance with U.S. GAAP (please see the consolidated segment reporting).
 In line with our growth strategy, organic growth is a key performance indicator.
-Operating income (EBIT: earnings before interest and taxes) is another useful yardstick for measuring the profitability of the business seaments.
+Operating income (EBIT: earnings before interest and taxes) is another useful yardstick for measuring the profitability of the business segments.